About

 Me2 was my first moniker.
 This symbol contains a few meanings for me.
 It’s not funny or sad, in and of itself.
 It is rather more neutral than Uncle Tree, which I see as putting me in the category of goofy and kooky, but in a familiar and unassuming sort of way.
 It’s been fun to play with, and I’m still growing into it.
 I don’t always write from his perspective, as if I were actually a talking tree.
 That’s impossible!
 Although, I do have a couple of poems which he wrote, and I hope to create more at some period in the future.

-My intentions for writing have changed over the course of the last 10 years or so.
-I started with notebook and pen, and then, about 7 years ago, I bought our first computer.
+My intentions for writing have changed over the course of the last dozen years or so.
+I started with notebook and pen, and then, about 9 years ago, I bought our first computer.
 Behind the curve there, huh?
 For the most part, and from the start, I have maintained the inclination to leave something valuable behind for the sake of my children, and for the love of my children’s children’s children.

 I still see that as reason enough to wail away, that they might look back someday in wonder of just what kind of thoughts came out of the roots of their dear and (someday) dearly departed favorite Uncle Tree.
-Let them know that I wasn’t afraid to voice my opinions, and neither did I lack courage in the art of spinning words around in my head in an effort to make sensible the biggest universal questions that a tree like me can bring to fruition.
+Let them know that I wasn’t afraid to voice my opinions, and neither did I lack courage in the art of spinning words around in my head in an effort to make sensible the biggest universal questions that a tree like me can bring to the table.

 My outlook on life is not always positive or optimistic.
 I accept the full range of emotions as a matter of course.
 It’s only natural.
 To deny is to lie to one’s self, and when we do, we’re not fooling anybody but ourselves.
 The reasons I have for writing poetry the way I do are too numerous to go into here.
 I want to read your thoughts for you, and speak about it when you can’t seem to find the right words to use yourself.
 And, of course, if I can bring someone to tears, whether they be joyful ones or sorrowful ones, I would rightfully call that my crowning achievement.